nestor-custodio/env_parser/README.md

 - **Custom Validation Of Parsed Values**

   You can write your own, more complex validations by passing in a **_validated_by_** lambda or an equivalent block.
-The lambda/block should take one value and return true if the given value passes the custom validation.
+The lambda/block should expect one value (of the requested **_as_** type) and return true if the given value passes the custom validation.

   ```ruby
   # Via a "validated_by" lambda ...